Your booking cart is empty!

-La Paz, the city, that touches the sky, is an apt description.
-Located high above sea level, La Paz sits in a bowl surrounded by the high altiplano.
-La Paz as it grows climbs the hills resulting in varying elevations from 3000 to 4100 m.
+La Paz, the city that touches the sky, is an apt description.
+Located high above sea level, at an altitude of 3,660 metres (12,008 ft), it is the world's highest capital city. he city sits in a bowl surrounded by the high altiplano and as it grows climbs the hills, results in elevations from 3000 to 4100 m.
 Overlooking the city is towering triple-peaked Illimani, always snow covered and majestic.
-La Paz is the administrative capital of Bolivia, as well as the departmental capital of La Paz Department.
-Located high above sea level, La Paz sits in a bowl surrounded by the high altiplano.
-La Paz as it grows climbs the hills resulting in varying elevations from 3000 to 4100 m.
-Overlooking the city is towering triple-peaked Illimani, always snow covered and majestic.
-As of the 2001 census, the city of La Paz had a population of 789,585, and together with the neighboring cities of El Alto and Viacha, make the most populous urban area of Bolivia, with a population of over 1.6 million inhabitants.
+La Paz is the administrative capital of Bolivia, as well as the departmental capital.
+As of the 2001 census, the city of La Paz had a population of 789,585, and together with the neighbouring cities of El Alto and Viacha, make the most populous urban area of Bolivia, with a population of over 1.6 million inhabitants.

 La Paz is the cultural center of Bolivia.
-Tiwanaku Square in front of the football stadium.
 Some of the notable sites are the marketplaces.
-These are located across the city and one will most likely run through one at some point.
-Also, the city is home to hundreds of museums and locations such as the Cathedral of San Francisco (where the saint is buried), the Metropolitan Cathedral (home of Sucre's remains), the Palacio Quemado (executive building), the Congress (which one may attend sometimes), the Calle Jaen (preserved from its Spanish days, home to 10 museums), the Valle de la Luna (Valley of the Moon), the Muela del diablo (Devil's Tooth), the Cine-Teatro Municipal (built in the 19th century), the largest state University (Universidad Mayor de San Andres), the Cementerio General (where many of Bolivia's presidents are buried), the house of Simon Bolivar, the Devil's Tooth (geological formation, hiking site), and many more.
+These are located across the city and you will certainly run through one at some point.
+Also, the city is home to hundreds of museums and locations such as the Cathedral of San Francisco (where the saint is buried), the Metropolitan Cathedral (home of Sucre's remains), the Quemado Palace (executive building), the Congress (which one may attend sometimes), the Jaen Street (preserved from its Spanish days, home to 10 museums), the Valle de la Luna (Valley of the Moon), the Muela del diablo (Devil's Tooth), the Cine-Teatro Municipal (built in the 19th century), the largest state University (Universidad Mayor de San Andres), the General Cemetery (where many of Bolivia's presidents are buried), the house of Simon Bolivar, the Devil's Tooth (geological formation, hiking site), and many more.